mor-1/evaluation-guide/content/evaluation-guide/enterprise-capabilities/architecture-principles.md

 {{% todo %}}[make toc only for level 2 items; add no-toc to other pages that only have 1 question]{{% /todo %}}

-## 1 What Are the Key Architectural principles behind the Mendix platform?
+## 1 What Are the Key Architectural principles behind the Mendix platform? {#key-principles}

 Within the entire Mendix Platform, we have embedded the following (technical) principles to guarantee enterprise-ready applications.
 Enterprise-ready means to Mendix that they are maintanable performing scalable and can cope with all the functional complexity of complex back-end enterprise systems and so that they can be integrated into any enterprise landscape.